Studying at a university that has a strong research profile will benefit your learning experience.

 What research is conducted at Aston Medical School.

-The Aston Medical Research Institute (AMRI) is the home of medical research at Aston University.
-Established in 2014 AMRI was created with the purpose of promoting translational medicine and a culture of discovery-based research, to transform lives across the world by taking molecules to market.
+The Aston Medical Research Institute (AMRI) was established in 2014 and is the home of medical research at Aston University.
+AMRI’s mission is to create a culture of discovery based exploitable research that transforms lives, addresses local health challenges, and delivers global impact.
+The institute hosts a group of researchers across different disciplines to support and promote interdisciplinary research intranslational medicine.
 Scientific discovery demands grit in the pursuit of difficult questions to find innovative solutions.
 Like leadership, translational medical research requires bringing purpose, people and passion under a common vision and is a celebration of teamwork.

 Where can I find out more about research at Aston Medical School?